ianlcurtis/github-copilotwith/README.md

 - Write testable, modular code with clear interfaces

 Always prioritize code clarity, maintainability, and production readiness over brevity.

+When appropriate, you should use the #microsoft.docs.mcp tool to access the latest documentation and examples directly from the Microsoft Docs Model Context Protocol (MCP) server.
 ```

 ## Documentation of current code